urbit/docs/tutorials/arvo/ames.md

 containing the `@tas` `%send` as well as the serialized packet.

 "Unix", in this case, is actually the King.
-The King receives the `%send` instruction, wraps the packet contained within as a UDP packet, and queues the UDP packet contained.
-Once it is time to send it (which will be determined by congestion control), it will go ahead and forward the packet to Unix's networking interface, at which point it is no longer controlled by any part of Urbit.
+The King receives the `%send` instruction, wraps the packet contained within as a UDP packet, and immediately hands it off the the Unix network interface to be sent.

 Now the receiving King is handed a UDP packet by Unix.
-The King removes the UDP wrapped and checks to see that it has received a valid Ames packet.
-If so, it `+cue`s the payload and wraps it as a `%hear` `note` and passes it to the Serf.
+The King removes the UDP wrapper, `+jam`s the `lane` on which it heard the packet, and delivers the packet to the Ames vane as an atom by copying the bytes it heard on the UDP port.